mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 Do not worry, we close the session, not the beacon :)

-now, we are on the system, before we can go into enumeration or stituation awaressness, there are few simple helpful commands to know.
+now, we are on the system, before we can go into enumeration or situation awareness, there are few simple helpful commands to know.

 one of the feature is that we can upload or download files from our endpoint to the target and vice-versa, now this is quite useful for your file transfer activities, no need to spwn a server and download it from there or again download something from the web directly to the target and leaving more tracing to be detected.